xybytes/xybytes.github.io/_posts/2024-06-16-Abusing-Azure-Arc.markdown

 ## Add Servers with Azure Arc

 Three choices exist for including a new machine.
-Our emphasis is on _Adding multiple servers_.
+In our case we will proceed with the option _Adding multiple servers_.

 ![Add machine 01]({{site.baseurl}}/assets/images/Azure_Arc/add_machine_01.png)